Kathrine Switzer: Later competition, work, and honors

 Switzer was the women's winner of the 1974 New York City Marathon, with a time of 3:07:29 (59th overall).
-Her personal best time is 2:51:37, at Boston in 1975.
+Her personal best time is 2:51:37, at the 1975 Boston Marathon.

 Switzer was named Female Runner of the Decade (1967–77) by Runner's World Magazine.
 She later became a television commentator for marathons, starting with the 1984 Olympic women's marathon, and received an Emmy Award for her work.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Switzer's name and picture.

 Switzer wrote Running and Walking for Women over 40 in 1997.
 She released her memoir, Marathon Woman, in April 2007, on the 40th anniversary of her first running of the Boston Marathon.
 In April 2008, Marathon Woman won the Billie Award for journalism for its portrayal of women in sports.

 Switzer has said that when she attends the Boston Marathon, she is glad to see other female runners:

 She was inducted into the National Women's Hall of Fame in 2011 for creating a social revolution by empowering women around the world through running.
 Since 1967, she has worked to improve running opportunities for women.

 In 2015, Switzer launched a global non-profit called 261 Fearless with an ambassador program, club training system, and events.
 261 Fearless uses running as a means to empower women to overcome life obstacles and embrace healthy living.

 For the 2017 Boston Marathon—her ninth time running the race, and the 50th anniversary of her first time—she was assigned bib number 261, the same number she had been assigned in 1967.
 She was placed in wave 1 and corral 1 and finished in 4:44:31.
 She was leading a team of runners from 261 Fearless, and rather than being the only woman officially in the race like in 1967, she was joined by over 13,700 women—almost half of the total runners.
 That same year, the Boston Athletic Association announced it would not assign bib number 261 to any future runners, as an honor for Switzer.

 Also in 2017, she ran the New York City Marathon for the first time since 1974; she finished in 4:48:21.

 In May 2018, Switzer was the commencement speaker at the 164th commencement of Syracuse University, and received an honorary doctorate of humane letters degree.

+In 2025, Switzer met Sophie Power, an ultrarunner pictured breastfeeding her three-month old son in the middle of the Ultra-Trail du Mont Blanc in 2018, at a running conference in the UK.
+Both women reflected on the impact on women's sport their two photographs had made.